-Sail Date: July 01, 2009 Cabin Type: Inside Traveled As: Family (older children) Reviewed: 7 years ago
+Sail Date: July 01, 2009 Ship: Navigator of the Seas Cabin Type: Inside Traveled As: Family (older children) Reviewed: 8 years ago

 Navigator is a rather large ship, despite this it was relatively easy to get around.
 Plenty of elevators and relatively easy to either wait or walk the stairs.
 For the number of passengers we found that the pool and pool areas were poorly organized and left something to be desired in terms of chaises and space.